Nuclear Waste in Canada

 Welcome

 • Ontario Power Generation began promoting a plan to bury low and intermediate level radioactive wastes beneath the Bruce Nuclear Generating Station in Kincardine on the shore of Lake Huron in 2004.
 In 2013 OPG said the project would not move forward with out the support of the Saugeen Ojibway Nation, and in January 2020 SON membership soundly rejected the project.
 In May 2020 OPG finally withdrew their application and the EA was terminated in June.
 With no actual plan in place or on the horizon, OPG says they are looking at options.
 But while they do that, the Nuclear Waste Management Organization - OPG's national front group - has moved outside its mandate to develop an "Integrated Radioactive Waste Strategy" for low and intermediate level radioactive waste, proclaiming the high level waste problem to have been solved!
+The NWMO's "Integrated strategy" includes a deep geological repository for not only intermediate level waste but also - late breaking news - for high-level waste from new reactors.

-• And Canadian Nuclear Laboratories is carrying forward an earlier plan by Atomic Energy of Canada Limited to bury decades-worth of research and operating waste beneath the Chalk River National Laboratory beside the Ottawa River, as well as constructing a "Near Surface Disposal Facility" - a radioactive mound - on surface at the same site.
+• And Canadian Nuclear Laboratories still has on the books an earlier plan by Atomic Energy of Canada Limited to bury decades-worth of research and operating waste beneath the Chalk River National Laboratory beside the Ottawa River, as well as constructing a "Near Surface Disposal Facility" - a radioactive mound - on surface at the same site.
 CNL also plans to entomb closed reactors at Rophton and Pinawa.

 CONTINUED NUCLEAR WASTE GENERATION